akash-suresh/akash-suresh.github.io/content/jobs/IISc/index.md

 ---

 - Interned under the guidance of Prof. Y Narahari, Chairman, Dept of Computer Science & Automation at Indian Institute of Science (IISc).
-- Worked on simulating Vickrey auctions on social networks using Python.
-The project focused on mechanism design on underlying social network structures with the aim of creating auctions which satisfy desired game theoretic requirements.
+- Worked on studying the effect of introducing a referral bonus in a crowdsource web-based auction system.
+Worked on running simulations of Vickrey Autctions on underlying social networks to understand the cause and effect of various parameters correlating to the success of the auction.